Defined Benefit (DB) pension policy changes

 • The government plans to include most unused pension funds and death benefits payable under registered pension schemes and qualifying non-UK pension schemes within the value of a person’s estate for inheritance tax (IHT) purposes from 6 April 2027

-• The government has confirmed death in service benefits payable under a registered pension scheme will be out of scope, including where they are paid on a non-discretionary basis, although it is currently unclear whether this exemption will extend to life assurance only members (see below)
+• Most death in service benefits payable under a registered pension schemes will be out of scope, including where they are paid on a non-discretionary basis

-• Initially, the government proposed that trustees and pension providers would be responsible for calculating, paying and reporting any IHT that is payable on relevant benefits.
-However, following consultation, the government decided that personal representatives — who are already responsible for administering the rest of an individual’s estate — will be liable for reporting and paying IHT on relevant benefits rather than trustees or providers.
-Pension beneficiaries will also be jointly and severally liable for any IHT payable on the pension benefits they receive
+• Personal representatives — who are already responsible for administering the rest of an individual’s estate — will be liable for calculating, reporting and paying IHT on relevant death benefits.
+Pension beneficiaries will also be jointly and severally liable for any IHT payable on the benefits they receive

 • the legislation includes a power which will enable personal representatives to require a scheme to withhold up to half of the benefits payable on a member’s death for up to 15 months while they work out the IHT position – schemes will need to put in place processes to validate and respond to these “withholding notices” and it is likely they will need to be set up to pay death benefits in two instalments should a notice be received